joxtheman/login-page/README.md

 - Font Awesome

 ## Description
-Simple login page made with HTML, CSS.
+Simple responsive login page made with HTML, CSS.
 Font Awesome library was used for icons.
 Reference and inspiration was taken by [Petras Nargela](https://dribbble.com/shots/9512973-Hire-Ground-Sign-In).

 ## Setup/Installation Requirements